ygalbel/restangularbknd-orm/README.md

         });
 ````

 # Run the example

-form the example folder run `bower install` this should create the bower_components folder under example/app and you can run it.

-or you can go to plunkr and play with it.
+From the example folder run `bower install`.
+This should create the bower_components folder under example/app and then run.
+Oor you can go to Plunker and play with it.

 # License

 The MIT License